electric-decade/ed-wiki/electric-vehicles.md

 ### Can I charge an electric vehicle from solar panels?

 Yes.
 The Australian PV institute says the average Australian [solar pv system size](https://pv-map.apvi.org.au/analyses) is currently 7kw.
 That will produce an average of 28kwh of energy a day.
 That's enough to energy to drive an electric vehicle over 180km.
+If your car is at home an hour or two in sunlight every day and you drive less than 200km a week you'd never pay for to drive.